 Part of the process of obtaining a land use approval may involve showing that users/occupants/residents of the proposed development will not experience "adverse effect" as defined in the Provincial Policy Statement (PPS) and the Environmental Protection Act (EPA) from environmental noise or vibration.
 Where there is compliance with the applicable noise and vibration guidelines or legislative requirements, it is generally considered that there would not be any adverse noise or vibration effects and land use compatibility would result.
-However, notwithstanding compliance with applicable numerical guidelines, adverse effects may still be possible.
-So, in addition to demonstrating compliance, acoustical assessments and studies may also consider additional means of minimizing the risk of complaint - a key indication of adverse effect.
+However, adverse effects may still be possible even if there is compliance with applicable numerical guidelines.
+So, in addition to demonstrating numerical compliance, acoustical assessments and studies may also need to consider additional means of minimizing the risk of complaints-a key indication of adverse effect.

-Noise/vibration impact studies may be required in support of the following development approval applications and municipally initiated planning processes: Official Plans, Secondary Plans, Official Plan Amendments, comprehensive Zoning By-laws, Zoning By-law Amendments, plans of subdivision, plans of condominium, and other development applications under the Planning Act4, as well as development approvals obtained under other legislation, which involve elements of land use planning (e.g., Aggregate Resources Act5 and the Niagara Escarpment Planning and Development Act6).
+Noise/vibration impact studies may be required in support of the following development approval applications and municipally initiated planning processes: official plans, secondary plans, official plan amendments, comprehensive zoning by-laws, zoning by-law amendments, plans of subdivision, plans of condominium, and other development applications under the Planning Act; as well as development approvals obtained under other legislation, which involve elements of land use planning (e.g., Aggregate Resources Act and the Niagara Escarpment Planning and Development Act).
+Development projects for which acoustical engineering services may be required can be classified into several main types:

+Proposed new or expansion of noise and/or vibration receptors (e.g., residential, school, hospital, laboratory) in proximity to significant transportation sources, one or more stationary sources or an employment area;
-2 Provincial Policy Statement, 2020, Ontario Ministry of Municipal Affairs and Housing

-3 Environmental Protection Act, R.S.O.
+The intention of this guideline is to assist LEPs who provide services in acoustical engineering related to the land use planning process in Ontario.
+Typically, this means preparing acoustical Provincial Policy Statement, 2020, Ontario Ministry of Municipal Affairs and Housing Environmental Protection Act, R.S.O.
 1990, c.
-E.19 (EPA)

-4 Planning Act, R.S.O.
+E.19 (EPA) Planning Act, R.S.O.
 1990, c.
 P.13

-5 Aggregate Resources Act, R.S.O.
+Aggregate Resources Act, R.S.O.
 1990, c.
 A.8

-6 Niagara Escarpment Planning and Development Act, R.S.O.
+Niagara Escarpment Planning and Development Act, R.S.O.
 1990, c.
 N.2